dandelion-systems/mediameta/README.md

 Intepreter Function | Action
 --- | ---
-GPSLatitude | Converts GPS latitude to dd°mm'ss"N format, e.g. _41°4'0.6"_
-GPSLongitude | Same as GPSLatitude but for the longtitude GPSHPositioningError | Converts the error to string in meters, e.g. _24 m_
+FNumber | Converts a rational value of FNumber to a string 'f/__' with a decimal value following the slash GPSLatitude | Converts GPS latitude to dd°mm'ss"N format, e.g. _41°4'0.6"_ GPSLongitude | Same as GPSLatitude but for the longtitude GPSHPositioningError | Converts the error to string in meters, e.g. _24 m_